bahrus/be-deslotted/README.md

-# be-deslotted [TODO]
+# be-deslotted

-Transfer values from slot to host.
+Transfer values from light children to host.

 ```html
 <my-custom-element>